+Recreation Activity or experience of the visitor's own choice within a woodland setting.
+(Facilities may sometimes be provided and charges levied for their use.)
+Also see Access.
+Regeneration Renewal of woodland through sowing, planting, or natural regeneration.
+Relict A remnant of a formerly widespread species or habitat that persists in an isolated area from a previous land-use or vegetation cover.
 Remnant The baseline of surviving ancient woodland features found in PAWS, for which there is physical or documentary evidence.
-Agreed These include: Woodland specialist flora.
+These include: Woodland specialist flora.
 These are species with a strong affinity for ancient woodland but may vary in relation to geographic region Trees originating from the pre-plantation stand.
-They can be maidens, standards, coppice stools or pollards and may include ancient or veteran trees Natural regeneration of site-appropriate native trees Deadwood originating from the pre-plantation stand, coarse woody debris and associated decomposer communities Undisturbed woodland soil profile.
-These features provide the continuity of habitat with the pre-plantation phase.
+They can be maidens, standards, coppice stools or pollards and may include ancient or veteran trees Natural regeneration of site-appropriate native trees Deadwood originating from the pre-plantation stand, coarse woody debris and associated decomposer communities Undisturbed woodland soil profile. plantation phase.
 Restocking Replacing felled areas by sowing seed, planting or natural regeneration.
-Agreed Retentions Trees retained, usually for environmental benefit, significantly beyond the age or size generally adopted by the owner for felling.
-Agreed Ride Permanent unsurfaced access route through woodland.
-Agreed Semi-natural woodland See Woodland.
+Retentions Trees retained, usually for environmental benefit, significantly beyond the age or size generally adopted by the owner for felling.
+Ride Permanent unsurfaced access route through woodland.

+Page 136 of 148 Consultation Template: Second Revision Draft (October 2021) United Kingdom Woodland Assurance Standard Fifth Edition (version 5.0)

+Root zone(s) Root zones include the area below the drip line/extent of the tree's crown.
+Semi-natural habitat Semi-natural habitats have ecological assemblages that have been modified in their composition, balance or function by human activities.
+They may have evolved through traditional agricultural, pastoral or other human activities and depend on their continuation to retain their characteristic composition, structure and function.
+Despite being modified, these habitats and ecosystems often have high value in terms of biodiversity and the services they provide.
+Semi-natural woodland See Woodland.
 Shelterwood The shelterwood system involves the felling of a proportion of the mature trees within an area whilst leaving some trees as a seed source and shelter for natural regeneration.
 The seed trees are subsequently removed.
-Note that the term 'seed tree system' is often used to describe 'shelterwoods' with densities of <50 retained mature trees per hectare.
-Agreed Short rotation coppice (SRC) Short rotation coppice (usually willow or poplar) typically grown as an energy crop and harvested every 3 years.
+Note that the term 'seed tree system' is often used to describe 'shelterwoods' with densities of <50 retained mature trees per hectare. in groups, or in strips, so giving rise to the name of different shelterwood systems.
+The removal of the seed trees may involve several felling operations.
+Short rotation coppice (SRC) Short rotation coppice (usually willow or poplar) typically grown $\frac{1}{3}$ an energy crop and harvested every $\frac{3}{2}$ to 6 years.
 Also see Coppice.
-Cycle can be ,2,3, or 4 years.
-If the cycle lapses due to poor management it stays as coppice, it does not become woodland.
-Short rotation forestry (SRF) Short rotation forestin crops are typically harvested at between 8 and 20 years.
+Short rotation forestry (SRF) Short rotation forestry crops are typically harvested at between 8 and 20 years.
+Significantly high carbon stock [PEFC UK to feedback on definitions that might be found in other PEFC national standards.]
 Silviculture (silvicultural) The techniques of tending and regenerating woodlands, and harvesting their physical products.
-Agreed Single tree selection A method of managing irregular stands in which individual trees of any size are removed more or less uniformly throughout the stand.
-Agreed Site of Special Scientific Interest (SSSI) A designated site providing statutory protection for the best examples of the flora, fauna, or geological or physiographical features of England, Scotland and Wales.
-SSSIs also underpin other national and international nature conservation designations.
-Agreed